awsdocs/amazon-route53-docs/doc_source/domain-register.md

    + If the section appears and the status is **email\-address is verified**, skip to step 14\.

-   + If the section appears and the value is Registrant email not verified, continue with this step\.
+   + If the section appears and the value is **Registrant email not verified**, continue with this step\.

    Perform the following steps: